sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/prepostscript/index.md

 The browser will then first access https://www.sitespeed.io/, fill the cache and then go to https://www.sitespeed.io/documentation/ where we will collect all the metrics.

 Firefox (and/or the HAR Export trigger) has a bug that reports requests in the HAR file as 200 not flagging that they are from the local browser cache.
 Follow the [bug here](https://github.com/sitespeedio/browsertime/issues/121).
-In practice you should use Chrome until this is fixed.
+We recommend you use Chrome until this is fixed.
 {: .note .note-warning}